Aleksandr-biochem/de_novo_miniprotein_design/README.md

 silentls scaffold_name.silent | shuf | head -n 10 | silentextractspecific
 ```

-The tuning goal is to achieve 300 docking outputs per one scaffold.
-If you have <300 outputs after test run, delete `rifdock_out` dir and change some `rifdock.flag` parameters manually.
-Here is a brief advice and what flags to tackle:
+The tuning goal is to achieve a particular number of docking outputs per scaffold.
+By defaukt we aim for 300 (as specified in `-n_pdb_out_global` at `rifdock.flag`), but you may want to produce fewer or more docking outputs.
+If you have less outputs then expected after the test run, delete `rifdock_out` dir and change some `rifdock.flag` parameters manually.
+Here is a brief advice on what flags to tackle:
-- `-require_hydrophobic_residue_contacts` by default is set to number of PatchDock residues - 2.
+- `-require_hydrophobic_residue_contacts` by default is set to the number of PatchDock residues - 2.
 The less hydrophobic residue interactions you require, the more outputs you will get.
-Decrease by 1 and start again.
+Decrease by 1 and run test again.
 - `-rif_dock:redundancy_filter_mag` controls the RMSD between outputs after clustering.
 The default is 0.5Å, you can lower it to get more outputs.
 A goal would be to ensure that your outputted interfaces are at least 0.3Å RMSD different from each other.
 - `-xform_pos` passes the file from `scripts` dir defining the sampling rate.
-By default you will have a `small_sampling_10deg_by1.7_1.5A_by_0.6.x` defining 10K pertrubations.
+By default you have a `small_sampling_10deg_by1.7_1.5A_by_0.6.x` defining 10K pertrubations.
 You can provide `large_sampling_10deg_by1.1_2A_by0.35.x` to sample 100K perturbations.
 Going from the small file to the large file will increase your runtime by 10-fold, however, you will probably get more output.

 See the full tuning discussion in original supplementary manual.
 You can look throgh `rifdock.flag` to investigate more options for tuning.